 Ongoing Formalities for a Branch Office

-A branch office is required to file annual audited financial statements with the RBI and the Registrar of Companies; tax returns also have to be filed, even if no tax is going to be due.
+A branch office is required to file annual audited financial statements with the RBI and the Registrar of Companies; tax returns must also be filed, even if no tax is due.

 Employing Staff for a Branch Office

 Branch offices can hire local and foreign staff.
 The Ministry of Foreign Affairs is responsible for issuing work permits (employment visas) under the Foreigners Act.
 They are normally necessary for foreigners, although people with Indian ancestry may be exempted from the need for a visa.
 The family members of an individual holding a work permit are also permitted to work.
 Indian Consulates issue work permits and visas prior to arrival.